rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 This RFC proposes additions to the `Error` trait to support accessing generic forms of context from `dyn Error` trait objects.
 This generalizes the pattern used in `backtrace` and `source`.
-This proposal adds the method `Error::provide_context` to the `Error` trait, which offers `TypeId`-based member lookup and a new inherent function `<dyn Error>::context` which makes use of an implementor's `provide_context` to return a typed reference directly.
+This proposal adds the method `Error::provide_context` to the `Error` trait, which offers `TypeId`-based member lookup and a new inherent function `<dyn Error>::context` and `<dyn Error>::context_ref` which makes use of an implementor's `provide_context` to return a typed reference directly.
 These additions would primarily be useful for error reporting, where we typically no longer have type information and may be composing errors from many sources.

-_note_: This RFC focuses on the more complicated of it's two proposed solutions.
-The proposed solution provides support accessing dynamically sized types.
-The [alternative proposal] is easier to understand and may be more palatable.

 ## TLDR